Emily Hobhouse: Conditions in the British concentration camps

-She had persuaded the authorities to let her visit several British concentration camps and to deliver aid.
-Her report on conditions at the camps, set out in a report entitled "Report of a Visit to the Camps of Women and Children in the Cape and Orange River Colonies", was delivered to the British government in June 1901.
+Hobhouse had persuaded the authorities to let her visit several British concentration camps and to deliver her 40-page report on conditions at the camps, entitled "Report of a Visit to the Camps of Women and Children in the Cape and Orange River Colonies", and was published on the 18th of 1901 in England.

 As a result, a formal commission was set up and a team of official investigators headed by Millicent Fawcett was sent to inspect the camps.
-Overcrowding in bad unhygienic conditions due to neglect and lack of resources were the causes of a mortality rate that in the eighteen months during which the camps were in operation reached a total of 26,370, of which 24,000 were children under sixteen and infants, i.e. the rate at which the children died was some 50 a day.
-The following extracts from the report by Emily Hobhouse make very clear the extent of culpable neglect by the authorities:
+Overcrowding in bad, unhygienic conditions due to bad planning, poor rations, diseases, and exposure to the elements led to a high mortality rate in the eighteen months during which the camps were in operation.
+Some 34,000 white women and children and between 15,000 and 25,000 black women and children - of which 80% were under 16 years - died.

+The following extracts from the report by Hobhouse make clear the extent of culpable neglect by the authorities:

 In some camps, two, and even three sets of people, occupy one tent and 10, and even 12, persons are frequently herded together in tents of which the cubic capacity is about 500 c.f.

 I call this camp system a wholesale cruelty… To keep these Camps going is murder to the children.